256dpi/fire/README.md

 - If the collection is not explicitly set the plural name is used instead.
 - The plural name of the model is also the type for to one, to many and has many relationships.

+_Note: Ember Data requires you to use dashed names for multi-word model names like `blog-posts`._

 All other fields of a structs are treated as attributes except for relationships (more on that later):

 ```go